 LPT or REIT invest in commercial real estate including office buildings, warehouse and logistics centers as well as shopping malls.
 Income stream of commercial real estate are consistent and in most cases higher than residential real estate.
 Tenants in commercial buildings are typically in long leases which ensure a greater consistency and predictability in income.

-The advantage of REIT a is that it provides greater flexibility in portfolio management and asset class exposure.
-Most office buildings are worth multiple of individual investor portfolio.
-It is unfeasible for a large portion of population in investing in commercial real estate directly.
+The advantage of investing in REIT verses direct real estate is that it provides greater flexibility in portfolio management and asset class exposure.
+Most office buildings are worth multiple of individual investor portfolio which makes it unfeasible for a large portion of population in investing in commercial real estate directly.

 REITs overcomes this through allowing the investors to own a portion of the fund that owns the building and the total position size is up to individual requirements.
-REITs also allows diversification across a portfolio of assets across multiple location and sub asset classes instead of just owing a single asset.
+REITs also allows diversification across a portfolio of properties, over multiple locations and in sub asset classes instead of just owing a single asset.

-The advantage for those that are looking for hands off investment is that the fund will also be managed by a professional fund manager with experiencing in asset management.
+The advantage for those that are looking for passive investment approach to real estate is he fund will also be managed by a professional fund manager with experiencing in asset management.
 However the investor should still carry out due diligence on the track record and reputation of the fund.

 2. Direct real estate assets